ray-project/air-reference-arch/README.md

 ```
 We are now ready to create our Ray Serve services using the jupyter notebook.

-Open the notebook and follow the instsructions.
+Open the notebook and follow the instructions.